dwighthubbard/micropython-redis/docs/usage.md

-#Usage
+# Usage

-The micropython-redis module provides 3 different client interfaces.
+The micropython-redis module provides 3 different redis client interfaces.
 Each of which has different benefits and tradeoffs.

 In the following section, the resource estimates are based on usage